FAQ

 Is NPS ad-supported?

 No – ads detract from the value and elegance of an application.
-As previously stated, my goal is to produce high-quality free software, not make money.
+As previously stated, my goal with NPS Image Editor is to have fun while making a quality product, not make money.

 I feel bad not paying – can I donate?

 Yes, and your donation will certainly be appreciated!
 Working on NPS costs me time (and in some cases money), so donations will help offset these costs.
 You can go here to make a secure donation via PayPal.
-Keep in mind that donations are 100% voluntary and are not necessary in order to use the program.
+Keep in mind that donations are 100% voluntary and will not give you any additional functionality.

 How can I help you with NPS?

 • Recommend the software to others.
-Get the name "NPS" out there.
+Get the name "NPS Image Editor" out there.
 (Just don't spam others, please.)

 • Write a review of NPS on your blog or in a video.
 Be sure to send me a link when you're done!